History of penicillin: Isolation

 In 1939, at the Sir William Dunn School of Pathology at the University of Oxford, Ernst Boris Chain drew the attention of the professor in charge of the school, the Australian scientist Howard Florey, to Fleming's largely forgotten 1929 paper.
 They decided that the study of antibacterial substances produced by micro-organisms might be a fruitful avenue of research.
 Florey led an interdisciplinary research team that included Edward Abraham, Mary Ethel Florey, Arthur Duncan Gardner, Norman Heatley, Margaret Jennings, Jean Orr-Ewing and Gordon Sanders.
-Each member of the team tackled a particular aspect of the problem in their, with simultaneous research along different lines building up a complete picture.
+Each member of the team tackled a particular aspect of the problem in their area of expertise, with simultaneous research along different lines building up a complete picture.
 This sort of collaboration was practically unknown in the United Kingdom at the time.
 Three sources were initially chosen for investigation: Bacillus subtilis, Trueperella pyogenes and penicillin. "[The possibility] that penicillin could have practical use in clinical medicine", Chain later recalled, "did not enter our minds when we started our work on penicillin."

 The broad subject area was deliberately chosen as one requiring long-term funding.
 Florey approached the Medical Research Council (MRC) for support in September 1939.
 The secretary of the council, Edward Mellanby authorized the project, allocating £250 to launch the project, with £300 for salaries and £100 for expenses per annum for three years.
 "It seems to me", Mellanby wrote to Florey, "that the line of work you are suggesting will be interesting and may prove to be of practical importance."

 Florey felt that far more would be required.
 On 1 November 1939, Henry M. "Dusty" Miller Jr from the Natural Sciences Division of the Rockefeller Foundation paid Florey a visit.
 Miller encouraged Florey to apply for funding from the foundation and supported his application.
 "The work proposed", Florey wrote in the application letter, "in addition to its theoretical importance, may have practical value for therapeutic purposes."
 His application was approved, with the foundation allocating US$5,000 (£1,250) per annum for five years.

 The Oxford team's first task was to obtain a sample of penicillin mould.
 This turned out to be easy.
 Georges Dreyer, Florey's predecessor, had obtained a sample of the mould in 1930 for his work on bacteriophages, viruses that infect bacteria.
 Dreyer had lost interest in penicillin when he discovered that it was not a bacteriophage, but he had continued to cultivate it.
 Dreyer had died in 1934, but Campbell-Renton had continued to culture the mould and was able to supply it to the Oxford team.
 The next task was to grow sufficient mould to extract enough penicillin for laboratory experiments.
 The mould was cultured on a surface of liquid Czapek-Dox medium.
 Over the course of a few days it formed a yellow gelatinous skin covered in green spores.
 Beneath this, the liquid became yellow and contained penicillin.
 The team determined that the maximum yield was achieved in ten to twenty days.